TimDTTP/LearningCPP/dsaExercises/arrays/rotateArray/README.md

             - Last element for clockwise rotation
             - First element for counter-clockwise rotations
         - One being the rest
-    - Reverse both arrays, independent of each other
+    - Reverse both, independent of each other
     - Append and reverse once more